kinde-starter-kits/javascript-starter-kit/readme.md

 ## Start your app

 Run `npm start` and navigate to `http://localhost:3000`.

-_Note_ This uses the built in python server that ships with Mac.

 Click on `Sign up` and register your first user for your business!